 Look away from the simple human horrors in Twin Peaks.
 Make it about Sumerian demons.
 Make it about anything else other than two parents actively making it impossible for their child to be safe in their own home.

 To go along with Tamara’s Sumerian God Demons theory, I’ll do some looking away and throw in a few other reasonable possibilities for a moment.

-As I’m proposing in my previous column that Twin Peaks is a hybrid lodge/reality space, it’s possible JudySarah is a Lodge version of Sarah associated with part of Laura’s lodge cycle loop as Laura digs herself out of her shit.
+As I’m proposing in my previous column that Twin Peaks is a hybrid lodge/reality space, it’s possible JudySarah is a Lodge version of Sarah associated with part of Laura’s Lodge cycle loop as Laura digs herself out of her sh*t.